zenml-io/zenml/docs/book/component-guide/step-operators/kubernetes.md

     ┃ ed528d5a-d6cb-4fc4-bc52-c3d2d01643e5 │ aws-iam-multi-us │ 🔶 aws         │ 🌀 kubernetes-cluster │ zenhacks-cluster ┃
     ┗━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┷━━━━━━━━━━━━━━━━━━┷━━━━━━━━━━━━━━━━┷━━━━━━━━━━━━━━━━━━━━━━━┷━━━━━━━━━━━━━━━━━━┛
     ```
-2.  if you don't have a Service Connector on hand and you don't want to [register one](../../how-to/auth-management/service-connectors-guide.md#register-service-connectors), the local Kubernetes `kubectl` client needs to be configured with a configuration context pointing to the remote cluster.
+2. Using the local Kubernetes `kubectl` client.
+This client needs to be configured with a configuration context pointing to the remote cluster.
 The `kubernetes_context` configuration attribute must also be configured with the value of that context:

     ```shell
     zenml step-operator register <NAME> \